-March 23: Memphis Ag Club Meeting & Lunch, Agricenter International C Wing, Memphis, Tenn.
+May 23: Memphis Ag Club Meeting & Lunch, Agricenter International C Wing, Memphis, Tenn.
 Noon.
-Pete Nelson, president of Ag Innovation Group, will be speaking about different ag startup companies.
+Dr. Michael Buschermohle, professor in the Biosystems Engineering and Soil Science Department at University of Tennessee, Knoxville, will speak on the topic: Precision Agriculture has changed how we farm today.
 The cost to attend is $10 for the lunch.
-For more information, please contact Hillary Spain at firstname.lastname@example.org.
+For more information, contact Hillary Spain at firstname.lastname@example.org.

 May 31-June 2: Annual Rice Market & Technology Convention, Royal Sonest Hotel in Galleria, Houston, Texas.
 The program includes world class economists, scientists and other industry members.
 In addition, RMTC hosts breakout sessions, workshops and other case studies, in which all conference delegates have a chance to engage in conversation with these world renowned experts.
 Keynote speakers this year include Michael T. Scuse, deputy secretary for USDA’s Farm and Foreign Agricultural Services, presenting “What is the Future of Ag Politics in the U.S.?”
 Dr. Robert S. Zeigler, director general and chief executive officer of International Rice Research Institute will present “How Science is Saving the World?”
 Attendees can take advantage of the Post-Harvest Seminar presented by Mega Dryers and Ag Growth International as well as a tour of Louisiana rice country.
 Visit the convention website at www.RiceMTConvention.com for details including agenda, sponsors, exhibitors and registration information.
 For questions, call (713) 974-7423 or email at email@example.com.